usethesource/rascal-website/courses/Rascalopedia/AbstractSyntaxTree/AbstractSyntaxTree.md

 #### Benefits

 * parse trees are nice for grammar debugging, because they are an executing trace of the parsing algorithm.
-* parse trees are good for source-to-source transformation, because they do not a priori remove important details such as whitespace indentation and source code comments.
+* parse trees are good for source-to-source transformation, because they do not a-priori remove important details such as whitespace indentation and source code comments.
 A transformation based on parse trees is sometimes called "high fidelity" because of this.

 #### Pitfalls